-Students should have basic keyboarding and computer skills and be comfortable navigating the Internet.
-They must also have an understanding of a word-processing computer program (Microsoft Word is recommended), and have e-mail capabilities.
-This program is intended for anyone interested in developing their enterprise management skills, whether you want to start your own business or gain a better understanding of how to operate an established business.
+You should have basic keyboarding and computer skills and be comfortable navigating the Internet.
+You must also have an understanding of a word-processing computer program (Microsoft Word is recommended), and have e-mail capabilities.
+This course is intended for anyone interested in developing their enterprise management skills, whether you want to start your own business or gain a better understanding of how to operate an established business.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

 I have learned a great deal from this course.
 It definitely provided the information I desired, and has helped guide me in the direction needed to accomplish my dreams.
 Thank you for everything."

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country’s regulations prior to enrolling in courses that prepare for certification.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.